-You might be wondering why either of those matter -- two reasons.
-First, organizations with an IoT architecture are significantly more successful than those without.
-Successful companies -- those that rank in the top third of all companies when it comes to saving money, driving new revenue or improving business processes via IoT -- are 34% more likely to have an IoT architecture than less successful firms.
+Why?
+Data shows that enterprises with an IoT architecture are significantly more successful than those without.
+Successful companies -- those that rank in the top third of companies when it comes to saving money, driving new revenue or improving business processes via IoT -- are 34% more likely to have an IoT architecture than less successful firms.

 What is IoT architecture?

-The best place to start is to define what an architecture is.
+The best place to start is by first defining architecture.
 Fundamentally, an architecture is a diagram or model that comprises two parts: the key technology components that make it up and the relationship between those components.

-Some further definition is in order.
-By technology component, we mean a system, device or piece of software that delivers a specific technical capability.
-The cloud isn't a technology component, though it might be where a technology component is located -- e.g., a firewall in the cloud.
-Components can be hardware, software, or a mix of the two; and they can be defined at a high level (firewall) or a very granular level (link-layer packet filtering).
+Some further definitions are in order.
+Technology component means a system, device or piece of software that delivers a specific technical capability.
+The cloud isn't a technology component, though it might be where a technology component is located, e.g., a cloud firewall.
+Components can be hardware, software or a mix of the two, and they can be defined at a high level (firewall) or a granular level (link-layer packet filtering).
 Defining the components at the right level is part of the challenge of crafting an architecture.
 For example, in an IoT architecture, those components are likely to include connected devices, smart devices, sensors and actuators.

-At a high level, the components involved in an IoT architecture include four key components.
-(See Figure 1 below).
+At a high level, an IoT architecture includes four key components (see Figure 1):

-- The applications and analytics component.
-This is the piece that processes and displays information collected via IoT.
-It includes analytics tools, AI and machine learning and visualization capabilities.
-Technologies for this component range from traditional analytics and visualization packages, such as R, IBM SPSS and SAS, to specialized IoT tools and dashboards from cloud providers, such as Amazon, Google, Microsoft, Oracle and IBM, as well as application suite vendors, including SAP and Salesforce.
+- Applications and analytics component.
+This piece processes and displays the information collected via IoT.
+It includes analytics tools, AI and machine learning, and visualization capabilities.
+Technologies for this component range from traditional analytics and visualization packages, such as R, IBM SPSS and SAS, to specialized IoT tools and dashboards from cloud providers, such as Amazon, Google, Microsoft, Oracle and IBM, as well as application suite vendors, including SAP, Salesforce and others.

-- The integration component.
+- Integration component.
 This is the component that ensures that the applications, tools, security and infrastructure integrate effectively with existing companywide ERP and other management systems.
-Providers include the aforementioned software and cloud players, as well as a range of open source and middleware providers, such as Oracle Fusion Middleware, LinkSmart, Apache Kafka and DynThings Open Source IoT Platform.
+Providers include the aforementioned software and cloud players, as well as a range of open source and middleware products, such as Oracle Fusion Middleware, LinkSmart, Apache Kafka and DynThings Open Source IoT Platform.

-- The infrastructure component.
-This includes physical devices -- IoT sensors, which capture information, and actuators, which control the environment.
-It also includes the network on which the sensors or actuators reside.
-Typically, though not always, this is a wireless network, such as Wi-Fi, 4G or 5G.
+- Infrastructure component.
+This includes physical devices -- smart sensors, which capture information, and actuators, which control the environment.
+It also includes the network on which the sensors or actuators reside; typically, though not always, this is a wireless network, such as Wi-Fi, Bluetooth, 4G or 5G.
 Other wireless options are emerging, including Long Range WAN and low-power WAN.

-In IoT architecture, the application layer need not know what type of physical network carries the data.
-All the network devices comprise the network layer that transports traffic as needed by the applications.
+So, for instance, in an IoT architecture, the application layer does not need to know what type of physical network carries the data.
+All the network devices constitute the network layer that transports traffic as needed by the applications.

 What are the 6 layers of IoT architecture?

-We define the six layers of IoT architecture as described below.
-Note that in some cases, layers are made up of sublayers.
-This a common characteristic in complex architectures, such as that of IoT.
-(See Figure 2 below).
+We define the six layers of IoT architecture as described subsequently -- note that, in some cases, layers are made up of sublayers; this is a common characteristic in complex architectures, such as that of IoT (see Figure 2):

 - Physical/device layer.
-This comprises the sensors, actuators and other smart devices and connected devices that comprise the physical layer and device layer.
-These smart devices either capture data (sensors), take action (actuators) or sometimes both.
+This includes the sensors, actuators, and other smart devices and connected devices that constitute the physical layer and device layer.
+These smart devices capture data (sensors), take action (actuators) or, sometimes, both.

 - Network layer.
-This comprises the network devices and communications types and protocols (5G, Wi-Fi, Bluetooth, etc.).
-Although many IoT architectures rely on general-purpose network layers, there is an increasing trend to move to dedicated IoT-specific networks.
+This comprises the network devices and communications types and protocols, e.g., 5G, Wi-Fi, Bluetooth, etc. Although many IoT architectures rely on general-purpose network layers, there is an increasing trend to move to dedicated IoT-specific networks.

 - Data/database layer.
 This also includes the database platform layer.
-There are a range of databases used for IoT architectures, and many organizations spend a fair amount of time selecting and architecting the right IoT databases.
+There are a range of databases used for IoT architectures, and many organizations spend a fair amount of time selecting and architecting the right IoT databases for them.

-Together, the physical layer/device layer, network layer and data/database layers comprise the infrastructure component discussed above.
+Together, the physical layer/device layer, network layer and data/database layers constitute the infrastructure component discussed previously.

 - Analytics/visualization layer.
 This layer comprises the analytics layer, visualization layer and perception layer.
 In essence, this layer's focus is on analyzing the data provided by IoT and providing it to users and applications to make sense of.

 - Application/integration layer.
-This is the layer of applications and platforms that integrate together to deliver the functionality from the IoT infrastructure to the business.
-In other words, the application layer, platform layer and integration layer are what provide the business value from the IoT infrastructure.
+This is the layer of applications and platforms that work together to deliver functionality from the IoT infrastructure to the business.
+In other words, the application layer, platform layer and integration layer are what provides the business value from the IoT infrastructure.
 The processing layer and business layer are all part of the larger application/integration layer.

-These layers go from bottom to top in a fashion similar to the Open Systems Interconnection model, which was the original source of the layering concept.
-(See Figure 3 below).
+These layers go from bottom to top like the Open Systems Interconnection model, which was the original source of the layering concept (see Figure 3).

 Conclusion and recommendations

-Enterprise IT, OT and IoT technology professionals should develop IoT projects and initiatives based on a consistent architecture.
-That doesn't mean using the exact same tools and technologies for every project, but rather making sure every component is properly instantiated for the specific project, and that technology professionals have thought about all the layers, including the network layer, perception layer, processing layer, physical layer, gateway layer, platform layer, device layer, business layer, security layer and sensor layer.
+Enterprise IT, operational technology and IoT professionals should develop IoT projects and initiatives based on a consistent architecture.
+That doesn't mean using the exact same tools and technologies for every project, but rather making sure that every component is properly instantiated for the specific project and that technology professionals have thought about all the layers, including the network layer, perception layer, processing layer, physical layer, gateway layer, platform layer, device layer, business layer, security layer and sensor layer.